dendrown/coin-128-forth/README.md

 to either algorithm.
 Note that I have also considered (but have not coded) a strategy that is link-first, but has the dictionary pointer pointing to the name.
-Essentially, `DP` points into the entry at its second field, simplifying comparison of the current word and perhaps directly fulfilling the spirit of the "fixed offset -2" design description.
+Essentially, `DP` points into the entry at its second field, simplifying comparison of the current word and perhaps directly fulfilling the spirit of the "fixed offset of -2" design description.
 However, I know of no way to do negative indexed addressing on the 6502, and I cannot see how to code a subtraction or double decrement operation such that it will take fewer cycles than either of the two methods I have coded.